 But then what’s an alternative?

-ABM or Account Based Marketing, on the other hand, is an extremely focused business strategy which aligns and concentrates sales and marketing efforts only on those particular companies and contacts that have a higher probability of purchasing its products or services.
+ABM or Account-Based Marketing, on the other hand, is an extremely focused business strategy that aligns and concentrates sales and marketing efforts only on those particular companies and contacts that have a higher probability of purchasing its products or services.
 In fact, 87% of marketers measuring ROI say that ABM outperforms other marketing investments.
 (ITSMA)

-Campaigns are personalized and dedicated to a particular account as opposed to the industry on a whole.
+Campaigns are personalized and dedicated to a particular account as opposed to the industry as a whole.